Varity: Rebirth as Varity

 Despite its promise to the Canadian governments, in 1991, Rice moved the company to Buffalo, New York, setting up in the Williams-Butler House at 672 Delaware Avenue in the Millionaire Row area of Buffalo. and ceased to be a Canadian corporation.

 In 1994, in a deal for US$300 million in cash and $18 million in stock, the farm equipment divisions of Varity were sold to the US-based AGCO Corporation.
 AGCO continued the Massey Ferguson brand and contracted with Perkins as its engine supplier.
 Massey Ferguson exists today as a brand name within AGCO Corporation of Duluth, Georgia, USA.

 In August 1996, the remaining electrical, brake and diesel engine divisions of Varity merged with Birmingham, England based Lucas Industries (Automotive & Aerospace) to become British-based LucasVarity.
 Rice became the CEO of the new LucasVarity.

 In 1998, following the LucasVarity merger, Perkins Engines was sold to Caterpillar.

 In March 1999, LucasVarity was purchased by US automotive company TRW for US$6.53 billion.
 TRW closed the Buffalo, New York head office.
-TRW was itself acquired in 2002 becoming TRW Automotive and since 2015 as TF-TRW, a unit of ZF Friedrichshafen.
+TRW was itself acquired in 2002 becoming TRW Automotive and since 2015 as ZF-TRW, a unit of ZF Friedrichshafen.

 Victor Rice, the CEO of Varity and LucasVarity, died on June 5, 2022, in Buffalo, New York.
 Rice was a British native, and had moved in 1975 to Toronto to join Massey Ferguson's head office as an executive.
 He and his family moved to Buffalo in 1991 with the relocation of Varity.
 After the sale to TRW, Rice retired in Buffalo and worked with various business associations and the Olmsted Parks Conservancy.